ColumPaget/ColumsCut/README.md

 ccut supports:

 utf-8 input in -c mode
 multiple delimiters
-treating runs of a delimiter as one delimiter
+using a string as the delimiter rather than a character treating runs of a delimiter as one delimiter
-quoting using either quotes or backslash within the cut document
-outputting fields in any specified order
+quoting using either quotes or backslash within the cut document (for example, honor " quotes or \, in a csv) honoring quotes or backslash in a document but stripping them from output outputting fields in any specified order
 outputting a different delimiter than those within the cut document
 setting variables in the shell to values of cut fields